ItsLeMax/ILMLib/README.md

 | ErrorTemplate   | c (red)        | BLOCK_ANVIL_PLACE            | `Error! §7»`   |
 | Neither         | 7 (gray)       | None                         | None           |

-Using one of the template formats from above will determine its equivalent sound played later as seen in the example later.
+Using one of the template formats from above will determine its equivalent sound played later as seen in the example coming soon.

 ### Methods